Home Places to Go Bird Blog Latest Photos Acknowledgements Contact Us Why this website?

 Muscovy Ducks, 3/9/06

 Male Red-crested Pochard (Netta rufina), Duke Gardens, 10/23/04.
-Will Cook identified this Asian duck.
-This is an exotic duck.
 Male Hooded Merganser (Lophodytes cucullatus), Duke Gardens, Durham, NC, 12/15/02.
-This duck is a member of a species which winters here, but this is also the edge of its breeding range.
+This duck is a member of a native species which winters here, but this is also the edge of its breeding range.
 Male Mandarin Duck (Aix galericulata), Duke Gardens, 4/2/05.
 This duck appeared at the far end of the Asian garden.

 Barnacle Goose (Branta leucopsis).
 This goose was the bully of the bunch at Duke Gardens on 7/19/05, walking around squawking loudly on the grass, then bumping a duck from this rock.
-This species was introduced from Europe.
 Barnacle Goose couple, Duke Gardens, 3/9/06.
 These geese were on their best behavior.